-Planning
+Engagement Planning

-The Internal Audit Function will prepare an Audit Planning Memorandum ("APM") for each audit, which describes the scope of the Audit and the key risks to be addressed.
-There will be a formal opening meeting at which the appointed audit team will meet relevant line management to discuss the planned audit and agree the scope of work.
+The Internal Audit Function prepares an Audit Planning Memorandum ("APM") for each audit, which describes the scope of the Audit and the key risks to be addressed.
+Where needed, e a formal opening meeting is held, at which the appointed audit team meets relevant line management to discuss the planned audit and agree the scope of work.

-The finalised APM will be sent to relevant line management and copied to appropriate business executives who have an interest in the outcome of the Audit.
+The finalised APM is sent to relevant line management and copied to appropriate business executives who have an interest in the outcome of the Audit.